-JASON BEDNAR

-Chief Financial Officer
+JASON BEDNAR Chief Financial Officer

 Mr. Bednar is a Chartered Professional Accountant with more than 25 years of direct professional experience in the financial and regulatory management of oil and gas companies listed on the TSX, TSX Venture Exchange, American Stock Exchange and Australia Stock Exchange.
-In 2008, he was a founding director and Chair of the Audit Committee of Canacol and in 2015 he resigned from this position to become Canacol's CFO.
-Mr. Bednar has been the CFO of several international oil and gas exploration and production companies, most notably the founding CFO of Pan Orient Energy Corp., a Southeast Asian exploration company.
-He has previously sat on the board of directors of several internationally focused exploration and production companies.
+In 2008, he was a Founding Director and Chair of the Audit Committee of Canacol and in 2015 he resigned from this position to become Canacol's CFO.
+Mr. Bednar has been the CFO of several international oil and gas exploration and production companies, most notably the Founding CFO of Pan Orient Energy Corp., a Southeast Asian exploration companies.
 Mr. Bednar holds a Bachelor of Commerce degree from the University of Saskatchewan.

-RAVI SHARMA

-Chief Operating Officer
+RAVI SHARMA Chief Operating Officer

 Mr. Sharma has more than 30 years of oil and natural gas experience in the Americas, the Middle East, Russia, Australasia, and Africa.
 He has held senior management roles at major exploration and production companies worldwide.
-He was Head of Production and Operations with Afren Plc., Global Petroleum Engineering Manager for BHP Billiton Petroleum and Worldwide Chief Reservoir Engineer for Occidental Oil & Gas Company.
-Mr. Sharma is currently a director of Arrow Exploration Corp.
-Mr. Sharma holds a B.Sc. and an M.Sc. in Mechanical Engineering from the University of Alberta.
+Mr. Sharma was Head of Production & Operations with Afren Plc., Global Petroleum Engineering Manager for BHP Billiton Petroleum and Worldwide Chief Reservoir Engineer for Occidental Oil & Gas Company.
+He is also currently a Director of Arrow Exploration Corp.
+Mr. Sharma holds a B.Sc. and M.Sc. in Mechanical Engineering from the University of Alberta.

-WILLIAM SATTERFIELD

-Senior Vice President, Exploration
+WILLIAM SATTERFIELD Senior Vice President, Exploration

 Mr. Satterfield joined Canacol from Sanchez Oil and Gas Corporation where he served as Senior Vice President of New Ventures and Geosciences.
-Previously he worked for Occidental Petroleum for 22 years in the Americas, the Middle East, Africa, and Southeast Asia in various geotechnical roles culminating as Exploration Manager in Bogota Colombia.
-Mr. Satterfield has a B.Sc. and an M.A. in geology from the University of Texas at Austin.
+Previously he worked for Occidental Petroleum for 22 years in the Americas, the Middle East, Africa, and Southeast Asia in various geotechnical roles culminating as Exploration Manager in Bogota, Colombia.
+Mr. Satterfield has a B.Sc. and an MA in Geology from the University of Texas in Austin.